Teaching Kids Basic Math

 In order to help your kids learn math, there are a few things that will help them along in figuring out those basic math skills.

 For many people, math is one of the most dreaded subjects.
-It brings back nightmares, and it’s something they just don’t want to deal with at all.
+It brings back nightmares, and it is something they just do not want to deal with at all.
 On the other hand, some people really love math.
 It seems to be an extremely divisive subject - there’s not much middle ground.

 I am one of those people that really loves math, and am fortunate to understand it pretty easily.
 Putting numbers together and including random letters (x) in there doesn’t really bother me.
 My wife is the opposite - she has never liked math, and when she had to take math for college, it was tough.